 • Pennsylvania

-If you live in any of these states, the amount you might be taxed will depend on the state in which your loved one lived, the value of the inheritance, and the relationship you had to the relative.
+If you live in any of these states, the amount you will be taxed depends on the state in which your loved one lived, the value of the inheritance and other factors.

-5) What Is The Difference Between A Deduction And A Credit On A Tax Return?
+5. What Is The Difference Between a Deduction and Credit On a Tax Return?

 Tax credits and deductions are both ways of reducing the amount of taxes you owe, but they work differently.
 Tax deductions lower the amount of your income that is subject to tax, which can directly decrease the amount of taxes you owe.
 Tax credits, on the other hand, directly reduce the amount of taxes you owe on dollar-for-dollar a basis.